145452 Ritona: Name and number

-Orbit
+Orbit and classification

 Diagram showing Ritona's inclined orbit (gray) around the Sun, with the outer planets shown.
 The vertical gray lines along Ritona's orbital path mark its positions above and below the ecliptic plane.

+Orbital characteristics

 Ritona is a trans-Neptunian object orbiting the Sun at a semi-major axis or average distance of 41.5 astronomical units (AU).
 (Note: These orbital elements are expressed in terms of the Solar System Barycenter (SSB) as the frame of reference.
 Due to planetary perturbations, the Sun revolves around the SSB at non-negligible distances, so heliocentric-frame orbital elements and distances can vary in short timescales as shown in JPL-Horizons.)
 It follows a moderately inclined and nearly circular orbit, with a low eccentricity of 0.02 and inclination of 19.3° with respect to the ecliptic.
 In its 267-year-long orbit, Ritona comes as close as 40.6 AU from the Sun at perihelion and as far as 42.5 AU from the Sun at aphelion.
 Ritona last passed perihelion in November 1760 and will make its next perihelion passage on 15 April 2029.

+Classification

 Ritona is located in the classical region of the Kuiper belt 39–48 AU from the Sun, and is thus classified as a classical Kuiper belt object (sometimes known as a "cubewano").
 The high orbital inclination of Ritona makes it a dynamically "hot" member of the classical Kuiper belt.
 The hot classical Kuiper belt objects are believed to have been scattered by Neptune's gravitational influence during the Solar System's early history.

 Physical characteristics

 Size

 Ritona has a diameter of 679 km (full range 606 to 734 km when including uncertainties), according to thermal emission measurements by the infrared Herschel Space Observatory.
 Ritona is large enough that some astronomers consider it a possible dwarf planet.

+However, based on its size of 606 to 734 km, it belongs to the proposed class of "mid-sized" TNOs between 400 and 1000 km in diameter, which are believed to represent the transition between small, low-density TNOs and large, high-density dwarf planets.
+Planetary scientists have hypothesized that mid-sized TNOs should have highly porous and unheated interiors, because TNOs in this size range (namely Uni and Gǃkúnǁʼhòmdímà) have been found to have low densities around 1 g/cm3.